-- Help with DIY projects.
 Depending on the skill level of your friends and family, they can provide invaluable help with décor items you plan to DIY for the nuptials, such as menus, place cards, and signage.

-- Gathering addresses.
 This might seem like the simplest of the aforementioned tasks, but it is also the most important.
 Without addresses, you can’t invite anyone!
 Find a representative from each social/family group to collect them for you and it will be taken care of in much less time than if you did it yourself.